ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: pre}

-1. Create a deployment file name `testpod.yaml` to attach your fileshare to the desired application pod.
+1. Create a deployment file name `testpod.yaml` to attach your fileshare to an application pod.

     ```yaml
     apiVersion: apps/v1